asokolsky/asokolsky.github.io/proxmox/octoprint.md

-# OctoPrint in a ProxMox
+# OctoPrint in an LXC container on ProxMox

 Running OctoPrint in an LXC Container.